angrybacon/doomsday-wiki/markdown/chapters/ddft/winning-without-dd.md

 decks.
 You should also note that Wish for Empty can play through a Chalice of the Void on 1 relatively easily, with a couple Petals or LEDs.

-It is common to play multiple copies of Empty in your sideboard, for the purpose of bringing a few copies in.
+You can consider playing multiple copies of Empty in your sideboard, for the purpose of bringing a few copies in.
 Naturally drawing and casting Empty the Warrens, rather than Wishing for it, is a great tool against blue decks.
 Force of Will and Daze lose effectiveness against a storm spell cast from hand, since even if they can counter 1 or 2 copies, you can still have 5 more.
 Empties are also reasonable in multiples against blue decks.
 You can make a small goblins horde, perhaps as few as 6, with relatively low resource input.
-Your opponent then needs to spend resources to deal with the tokes, while you get in a bit of damage and build up to another Empty.
+Your opponent then needs to spend resources to deal with the tokens, while you get in a bit of damage and build up to another Empty.
 In this way, you can grind out slow control decks, perhaps finishing them off with a small Tendrils or Grapeshot if they deal with the second goblin army.